 At home I like spending time in the garden with my partner, and cooking.
 I have got a lovely Border Terrier called “Cheeky”.
 We are always together, and he loves coming to work with me and sitting on the sofa with me watching TV!

 I graduated from the Royal Veterinary College in 2016, and have enjoyed working at Stanhope Park ever since.
-I love the variety of work at Stanhope Park, and my veterinary interests include internal medicine and exotics.
-I am very excited to have recently completed my post-graduate Certificate in Exotic Medicine.
+I love the variety of work at Stanhope Park Vets, and my veterinary interests include exotic animal medicine and soft tissue surgery.

 I qualified in 2018 from Edinburgh and have been working in Teesside ever since.
 My primary interests are exotic pets and wildlife, particularly reptiles, fish, and marine mammals - I’m currently working on my aquatic medicine certificate (CertAqV.)